cjaeckel/cjaeckel.github.io/_docs/uMINER-FAQ-en.md

    Turn off the display backlight when you leave the **CRYPTO μMINER** alone.
    Without the otherwise necessary screen update, the hashrate increases and you also keep the CPU temperature low.
 3. DARK ENVIRONMENT
-    Dim the display brightness down to avoid being blinded by the maximum bright display.
+    Dim the display down to avoid being blinded by the maximum display brightness.
 4. BUTTON CUSTOMIZING
-    Depending on whether you prefer the USB connection on the left or right, you can rotate the display by 180° by double-clicking on the display button.
+    Depending on whether you prefer the USB connection on the left or right side, you can rotate the display by 180° with double-clicking on the display button.
 It is best to add a *custom*
     marking to one of the buttons (eg with a permanent marker) so that the buttons are not confused.